 When To Take Profits on an Iron Condor

-The iron condor is a favourite among traders because, being a double credit spread, you receive twice the premium but on margin for only one side of the trade.
+The iron condor is a favorite among traders because, being a double credit spread, you receive twice the premium but on margin for only one side of the trade.
 Being a range trading strategy, all you really want is for the underlying to remain within the range until expiration date and you keep it all … right?

 But it isn’t as simple as that.